fecgov/fecfile-web-api/README.md

 See here for comment style rules: https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings

 ### Snyk security scanning

 A Snyk online account has been set up for FEC to monitor the FECFile Online GitHub repositories.
 The management of vulnerability alerts will be handled as a weekly rotating task performed by a developer who will log into the [Snyk Dashboard](https://app.snyk.io/invite/link/accept?invite=93042de6-4eca-4bb5-bf76-9c2e9f895e24&utm_source=link_invite&utm_medium=referral&utm_campaign=product-link-invite&from=link_invite) and perform the following tasks:

 1. Review the vulnerability reports for each of the FECFile Online GitHub repository.
-2. Write up a ticket (1 for each reported vulnerability) to remediate the vulnerability.
+2. Write up a ticket (1 for each reported "Critical" or "High" severity vulnerability) to remediate the vulnerability.
 3. Point and mark each ticket with the following tags: "security", "high priority".
 4. Move each new ticket into the current sprint and sprint backlog.

 The weekly assignment log can be found in the Google drive 🔒 [here](https://docs.google.com/spreadsheets/d/1SNMOyGS4JAKgXQ0RhhzoX7M2ib1vm14dD0LxWNpssP4) 🔒